Buyer: Audience Planning Tool: Calculations Explained

 Key Terminology

-Index - a single number used to compare the magnitude of differences within a single audience dataset.
+Index - a single number used to compare the magnitude of differences within a single audience segment (e.g. 1.53 for billboard A is better than 1.02 for billboard B.)

-Composite Score - an overall score for inventory based on multiple audience datasets for the plan.
+Composite Score - an overall score for inventory based on one or more audience datasets (e.g. index, custom audience data) for the plan.

-Quintile - any of five equal groups into which a data set can be divided according to the distribution of values for that dataset.
+Quintile - any of five equal groups into which the composite score can be divided according to the distribution of values for the composite score.

 How we calculate an index: